 One of the best additions that you can get to your property is to add a landscape pond.
 Not only does it give your home another aesthetic highlight, but it can also add a significant value to your property if properly maintained.

 However, maintaining a pond needs extra time and effort if you really want to do it properly.
-You need to consider seasonal maintenance routines, since it will have different needs depending on the season and the climate conditions.
-You also need to consider the size, condition, location, and the content of your pond in your maintenance routine.
+You need to consider seasonal maintenance routines since they will have different needs depending on the season and the climate conditions.
+You also need to consider the size, condition, location, and content of your pond in your maintenance routine.
 We’ve compiled some useful tips that you can use so that you can have an attractive-looking landscape pond all year round.

-Before anything else, you need to be familiar of the some of the basic elements of your pond.
+Before anything else, you need to be familiar with some of the basic elements of your pond.
 First, you need to check if your liner is still in good condition.
 From the name, this element contains the water and prevents any leaks.
 It is made from rigid plastic, fiberglass, rubber, or PVC sheeting.
-Also check if you still have the proper amount of sand in your pond.
+Also, check if you still have the proper amount of sand in your pond.
 This is the resting spot for your liner, so this can be moved or eroded if not properly maintained.
-Also check if your edging materials are in place.
-These materials are what creates the theme or appeal of the pond.
+Also, check if your edging materials are in place.
+These materials are what create the theme or appeal of the pond.
 Aside from that, these also prevent the surface water from draining into your pond which can cause contamination.

 Maintaining the Pond in Spring